Pumice: North America

 Pumice can be found all across North America including on the Caribbean Islands.
 In the United States, pumice is mined in Nevada, Oregon, Idaho, Arizona, California, New Mexico and Kansas.
 U.S. production of pumice and pumicite in 2011 was estimated at 380,000 tonnes, valued at $7.7 million with approximately 46% coming from Nevada and Oregon.
 Idaho is also known as a large producer of pumice because of the quality and brightness of the rock found in local reserves.
 One of the most famous volcanoes was Mount Mazama that erupted 7,700 years ago in Oregon and deposited 300 feet of pumice and ash around the vent.
 The large amount of magma that was erupted caused the structure to collapse, forming a caldera now known as Crater Lake.

 South America

 Chile is one of the leading producers of pumice in the world.
 The Puyehue-Cordón Caulle are two coalesced volcanoes in the Andes mountains that ejected ash and pumice across Chile and Argentina.
 A recent eruption in 2011 wreaked havoc on the region by covering all surfaces and lakes in ash and pumice.

 Africa

 Kenya, Ethiopia and Tanzania have some deposits of pumice.

 New Zealand

 The Havre Seamount volcano produced the largest-known deep ocean volcanic eruption on Earth.
 The volcano erupted in July 2012 but remained unnoticed until enormous pieces of pumice were seen to be floating on the Pacific Ocean.
 Blankets of rock reached a thickness of 5 meters.
-Most of this floating pumice is deposited on the North-West coast of New Zealand and the Polynesia islands.
+Most of this floating pumice is deposited on the northwest coast of New Zealand and the Polynesia islands.